 How does Fairtrade make things better?

-Fairtrade certification in sugar cane focuses on small-scale producers and there are more than 54,960 sugar cane farmers in 19 countries participating in Fairtrade.
+Fairtrade certification in sugar cane focuses on small-scale producers and there are 91 producer organisations representing more than 55,227 sugar cane farmers in 19 countries participating in Fairtrade.
 The main economic provision of Fairtrade Standards in sugar is the Fairtrade Premium of $60 per tonne of sugar ($80 per tonne for certified organic sugar) in addition to the negotiated price.
 In Malawi, investment of the Premium has improved food security for cane farmers while in Belize, investments in farming improvements have increased productivity by 21 per cent.

 Where to buy Fairtrade Sugar